broadwayinc/skapi-documentation/index.md

 hero:
   name: "Skapi"
-  text: "One Line of Code => Complete Backend Solution"
+  text: "One Line of Code => Complete Backend API"
-  tagline: Instantly Power Your Website with a Robust Backend API
+  tagline: Integrate Your Website with a Robust Backend API

   actions:
     - theme: brand